-(1) Members of Synod of ELCSA (N-T) are elected by the congregations in terms of section 33(1) of the Constitution of ELCSA (N-T) for a Synod period of six years.
+(1) Members of Synod of ELCSA (N-T) are elected by the congregations in terms of Section 33(1) of the Constitution of ELCSA (N-T) for a Synod period of six years.

 (2) After two periods in office a Synod member shall retire for the duration of at least one Synod period.
 Church Council may permit exceptions.